microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0/Update-MgDeviceManagementDetectedApp.md

   - `[Version <String>]`: Version of the discovered application.
 Read-only

 INPUTOBJECT <IDeviceManagementIdentity>: Identity Parameter
-  - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: key: id of advancedThreatProtectionOnboardingDeviceSettingState
+  - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
-  - `[AndroidForWorkAppConfigurationSchemaId <String>]`: key: id of androidForWorkAppConfigurationSchema
+  - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
-  - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: key: id of androidManagedStoreAppConfigurationSchema
+  - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema
-  - `[AppLogCollectionRequestId <String>]`: key: id of appLogCollectionRequest
+  - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest
-  - `[AssignmentFilterEvaluationStatusDetailsId <String>]`: key: id of assignmentFilterEvaluationStatusDetails
+  - `[AssignmentFilterEvaluationStatusDetailsId <String>]`: The unique identifier of assignmentFilterEvaluationStatusDetails
-  - `[DataSharingConsentId <String>]`: key: id of dataSharingConsent
+  - `[DataSharingConsentId <String>]`: The unique identifier of dataSharingConsent
-  - `[DetectedAppId <String>]`: key: id of detectedApp
+  - `[DetectedAppId <String>]`: The unique identifier of detectedApp
-  - `[DeviceAndAppManagementAssignmentFilterId <String>]`: key: id of deviceAndAppManagementAssignmentFilter
+  - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The unique identifier of deviceAndAppManagementAssignmentFilter
-  - `[DeviceCategoryId <String>]`: key: id of deviceCategory
+  - `[DeviceCategoryId <String>]`: The unique identifier of deviceCategory
-  - `[DeviceComplianceActionItemId <String>]`: key: id of deviceComplianceActionItem
+  - `[DeviceComplianceActionItemId <String>]`: The unique identifier of deviceComplianceActionItem
-  - `[DeviceComplianceDeviceStatusId <String>]`: key: id of deviceComplianceDeviceStatus
+  - `[DeviceComplianceDeviceStatusId <String>]`: The unique identifier of deviceComplianceDeviceStatus
-  - `[DeviceCompliancePolicyAssignmentId <String>]`: key: id of deviceCompliancePolicyAssignment
+  - `[DeviceCompliancePolicyAssignmentId <String>]`: The unique identifier of deviceCompliancePolicyAssignment
-  - `[DeviceCompliancePolicyId <String>]`: key: id of deviceCompliancePolicy
+  - `[DeviceCompliancePolicyId <String>]`: The unique identifier of deviceCompliancePolicy
-  - `[DeviceCompliancePolicySettingStateSummaryId <String>]`: key: id of deviceCompliancePolicySettingStateSummary
+  - `[DeviceCompliancePolicySettingStateSummaryId <String>]`: The unique identifier of deviceCompliancePolicySettingStateSummary
-  - `[DeviceCompliancePolicyStateId <String>]`: key: id of deviceCompliancePolicyState
+  - `[DeviceCompliancePolicyStateId <String>]`: The unique identifier of deviceCompliancePolicyState
-  - `[DeviceComplianceScheduledActionForRuleId <String>]`: key: id of deviceComplianceScheduledActionForRule
+  - `[DeviceComplianceScheduledActionForRuleId <String>]`: The unique identifier of deviceComplianceScheduledActionForRule
-  - `[DeviceComplianceSettingStateId <String>]`: key: id of deviceComplianceSettingState
+  - `[DeviceComplianceSettingStateId <String>]`: The unique identifier of deviceComplianceSettingState
-  - `[DeviceComplianceUserStatusId <String>]`: key: id of deviceComplianceUserStatus
+  - `[DeviceComplianceUserStatusId <String>]`: The unique identifier of deviceComplianceUserStatus
-  - `[DeviceConfigurationAssignmentId <String>]`: key: id of deviceConfigurationAssignment
+  - `[DeviceConfigurationAssignmentId <String>]`: The unique identifier of deviceConfigurationAssignment
-  - `[DeviceConfigurationConflictSummaryId <String>]`: key: id of deviceConfigurationConflictSummary
+  - `[DeviceConfigurationConflictSummaryId <String>]`: The unique identifier of deviceConfigurationConflictSummary
-  - `[DeviceConfigurationDeviceStatusId <String>]`: key: id of deviceConfigurationDeviceStatus
+  - `[DeviceConfigurationDeviceStatusId <String>]`: The unique identifier of deviceConfigurationDeviceStatus
-  - `[DeviceConfigurationGroupAssignmentId <String>]`: key: id of deviceConfigurationGroupAssignment
+  - `[DeviceConfigurationGroupAssignmentId <String>]`: The unique identifier of deviceConfigurationGroupAssignment
-  - `[DeviceConfigurationId <String>]`: key: id of deviceConfiguration
+  - `[DeviceConfigurationId <String>]`: The unique identifier of deviceConfiguration
-  - `[DeviceConfigurationStateId <String>]`: key: id of deviceConfigurationState
+  - `[DeviceConfigurationStateId <String>]`: The unique identifier of deviceConfigurationState
-  - `[DeviceConfigurationUserStatusId <String>]`: key: id of deviceConfigurationUserStatus
+  - `[DeviceConfigurationUserStatusId <String>]`: The unique identifier of deviceConfigurationUserStatus
-  - `[DeviceHealthScriptAssignmentId <String>]`: key: id of deviceHealthScriptAssignment
+  - `[DeviceHealthScriptAssignmentId <String>]`: The unique identifier of deviceHealthScriptAssignment
-  - `[DeviceHealthScriptDeviceStateId <String>]`: key: id of deviceHealthScriptDeviceState
+  - `[DeviceHealthScriptDeviceStateId <String>]`: The unique identifier of deviceHealthScriptDeviceState
-  - `[DeviceHealthScriptId <String>]`: key: id of deviceHealthScript
+  - `[DeviceHealthScriptId <String>]`: The unique identifier of deviceHealthScript
-  - `[DeviceId <String>]`: key: deviceId of deviceHealthScriptPolicyState
+  - `[DeviceId <String>]`: Property in multi-part unique identifier of deviceHealthScriptPolicyState
-  - `[DeviceLogCollectionResponseId <String>]`: key: id of deviceLogCollectionResponse
+  - `[DeviceLogCollectionResponseId <String>]`: The unique identifier of deviceLogCollectionResponse
-  - `[DeviceManagementComplianceActionItemId <String>]`: key: id of deviceManagementComplianceActionItem
+  - `[DeviceManagementComplianceActionItemId <String>]`: The unique identifier of deviceManagementComplianceActionItem
-  - `[DeviceManagementCompliancePolicyId <String>]`: key: id of deviceManagementCompliancePolicy
+  - `[DeviceManagementCompliancePolicyId <String>]`: The unique identifier of deviceManagementCompliancePolicy
-  - `[DeviceManagementComplianceScheduledActionForRuleId <String>]`: key: id of deviceManagementComplianceScheduledActionForRule
+  - `[DeviceManagementComplianceScheduledActionForRuleId <String>]`: The unique identifier of deviceManagementComplianceScheduledActionForRule
-  - `[DeviceManagementConfigurationPolicyAssignmentId <String>]`: key: id of deviceManagementConfigurationPolicyAssignment
+  - `[DeviceManagementConfigurationPolicyAssignmentId <String>]`: The unique identifier of deviceManagementConfigurationPolicyAssignment
-  - `[DeviceManagementConfigurationPolicyId <String>]`: key: id of deviceManagementConfigurationPolicy
+  - `[DeviceManagementConfigurationPolicyId <String>]`: The unique identifier of deviceManagementConfigurationPolicy
-  - `[DeviceManagementConfigurationPolicyTemplateId <String>]`: key: id of deviceManagementConfigurationPolicyTemplate
+  - `[DeviceManagementConfigurationPolicyTemplateId <String>]`: The unique identifier of deviceManagementConfigurationPolicyTemplate
-  - `[DeviceManagementConfigurationSettingDefinitionId <String>]`: key: id of deviceManagementConfigurationSettingDefinition
+  - `[DeviceManagementConfigurationSettingDefinitionId <String>]`: The unique identifier of deviceManagementConfigurationSettingDefinition
-  - `[DeviceManagementConfigurationSettingId <String>]`: key: id of deviceManagementConfigurationSetting
+  - `[DeviceManagementConfigurationSettingId <String>]`: The unique identifier of deviceManagementConfigurationSetting
-  - `[DeviceManagementConfigurationSettingTemplateId <String>]`: key: id of deviceManagementConfigurationSettingTemplate
+  - `[DeviceManagementConfigurationSettingTemplateId <String>]`: The unique identifier of deviceManagementConfigurationSettingTemplate
-  - `[DeviceManagementDerivedCredentialSettingsId <String>]`: key: id of deviceManagementDerivedCredentialSettings
+  - `[DeviceManagementDerivedCredentialSettingsId <String>]`: The unique identifier of deviceManagementDerivedCredentialSettings
-  - `[DeviceManagementIntentAssignmentId <String>]`: key: id of deviceManagementIntentAssignment
+  - `[DeviceManagementIntentAssignmentId <String>]`: The unique identifier of deviceManagementIntentAssignment
-  - `[DeviceManagementIntentDeviceSettingStateSummaryId <String>]`: key: id of deviceManagementIntentDeviceSettingStateSummary
+  - `[DeviceManagementIntentDeviceSettingStateSummaryId <String>]`: The unique identifier of deviceManagementIntentDeviceSettingStateSummary
-  - `[DeviceManagementIntentDeviceStateId <String>]`: key: id of deviceManagementIntentDeviceState
+  - `[DeviceManagementIntentDeviceStateId <String>]`: The unique identifier of deviceManagementIntentDeviceState
-  - `[DeviceManagementIntentId <String>]`: key: id of deviceManagementIntent
+  - `[DeviceManagementIntentId <String>]`: The unique identifier of deviceManagementIntent
-  - `[DeviceManagementIntentSettingCategoryId <String>]`: key: id of deviceManagementIntentSettingCategory
+  - `[DeviceManagementIntentSettingCategoryId <String>]`: The unique identifier of deviceManagementIntentSettingCategory
-  - `[DeviceManagementIntentUserStateId <String>]`: key: id of deviceManagementIntentUserState
+  - `[DeviceManagementIntentUserStateId <String>]`: The unique identifier of deviceManagementIntentUserState
-  - `[DeviceManagementResourceAccessProfileAssignmentId <String>]`: key: id of deviceManagementResourceAccessProfileAssignment
+  - `[DeviceManagementResourceAccessProfileAssignmentId <String>]`: The unique identifier of deviceManagementResourceAccessProfileAssignment
-  - `[DeviceManagementResourceAccessProfileBaseId <String>]`: key: id of deviceManagementResourceAccessProfileBase
+  - `[DeviceManagementResourceAccessProfileBaseId <String>]`: The unique identifier of deviceManagementResourceAccessProfileBase
-  - `[DeviceManagementScriptAssignmentId <String>]`: key: id of deviceManagementScriptAssignment
+  - `[DeviceManagementScriptAssignmentId <String>]`: The unique identifier of deviceManagementScriptAssignment
-  - `[DeviceManagementScriptDeviceStateId <String>]`: key: id of deviceManagementScriptDeviceState
+  - `[DeviceManagementScriptDeviceStateId <String>]`: The unique identifier of deviceManagementScriptDeviceState
-  - `[DeviceManagementScriptGroupAssignmentId <String>]`: key: id of deviceManagementScriptGroupAssignment
+  - `[DeviceManagementScriptGroupAssignmentId <String>]`: The unique identifier of deviceManagementScriptGroupAssignment
-  - `[DeviceManagementScriptId <String>]`: key: id of deviceManagementScript
+  - `[DeviceManagementScriptId <String>]`: The unique identifier of deviceManagementScript
-  - `[DeviceManagementScriptUserStateId <String>]`: key: id of deviceManagementScriptUserState
+  - `[DeviceManagementScriptUserStateId <String>]`: The unique identifier of deviceManagementScriptUserState
-  - `[DeviceManagementSettingCategoryId <String>]`: key: id of deviceManagementSettingCategory
+  - `[DeviceManagementSettingCategoryId <String>]`: The unique identifier of deviceManagementSettingCategory
-  - `[DeviceManagementSettingDefinitionId <String>]`: key: id of deviceManagementSettingDefinition
+  - `[DeviceManagementSettingDefinitionId <String>]`: The unique identifier of deviceManagementSettingDefinition
-  - `[DeviceManagementSettingInstanceId <String>]`: key: id of deviceManagementSettingInstance
+  - `[DeviceManagementSettingInstanceId <String>]`: The unique identifier of deviceManagementSettingInstance
-  - `[DeviceManagementTemplateId <String>]`: key: id of deviceManagementTemplate
+  - `[DeviceManagementTemplateId <String>]`: The unique identifier of deviceManagementTemplate
-  - `[DeviceManagementTemplateId1 <String>]`: key: id of deviceManagementTemplate
+  - `[DeviceManagementTemplateId1 <String>]`: The unique identifier of deviceManagementTemplate
-  - `[DeviceManagementTemplateSettingCategoryId <String>]`: key: id of deviceManagementTemplateSettingCategory
+  - `[DeviceManagementTemplateSettingCategoryId <String>]`: The unique identifier of deviceManagementTemplateSettingCategory
-  - `[DeviceManagementTroubleshootingEventId <String>]`: key: id of deviceManagementTroubleshootingEvent
+  - `[DeviceManagementTroubleshootingEventId <String>]`: The unique identifier of deviceManagementTroubleshootingEvent
-  - `[DeviceShellScriptId <String>]`: key: id of deviceShellScript
+  - `[DeviceShellScriptId <String>]`: The unique identifier of deviceShellScript
-  - `[EmbeddedSimActivationCodePoolAssignmentId <String>]`: key: id of embeddedSIMActivationCodePoolAssignment
+  - `[EmbeddedSimActivationCodePoolAssignmentId <String>]`: The unique identifier of embeddedSIMActivationCodePoolAssignment
-  - `[EmbeddedSimActivationCodePoolId <String>]`: key: id of embeddedSIMActivationCodePool
+  - `[EmbeddedSimActivationCodePoolId <String>]`: The unique identifier of embeddedSIMActivationCodePool
-  - `[EmbeddedSimDeviceStateId <String>]`: key: id of embeddedSIMDeviceState
+  - `[EmbeddedSimDeviceStateId <String>]`: The unique identifier of embeddedSIMDeviceState
-  - `[GroupPolicyConfigurationAssignmentId <String>]`: key: id of groupPolicyConfigurationAssignment
+  - `[GroupPolicyConfigurationAssignmentId <String>]`: The unique identifier of groupPolicyConfigurationAssignment
-  - `[GroupPolicyConfigurationId <String>]`: key: id of groupPolicyConfiguration
+  - `[GroupPolicyConfigurationId <String>]`: The unique identifier of groupPolicyConfiguration
-  - `[GroupPolicyDefinitionValueId <String>]`: key: id of groupPolicyDefinitionValue
+  - `[GroupPolicyDefinitionValueId <String>]`: The unique identifier of groupPolicyDefinitionValue
-  - `[GroupPolicyPresentationValueId <String>]`: key: id of groupPolicyPresentationValue
+  - `[GroupPolicyPresentationValueId <String>]`: The unique identifier of groupPolicyPresentationValue
-  - `[Id <String>]`: key: id of deviceHealthScriptPolicyState
+  - `[Id <String>]`: Property in multi-part unique identifier of deviceHealthScriptPolicyState
-  - `[LocalizedNotificationMessageId <String>]`: key: id of localizedNotificationMessage
+  - `[LocalizedNotificationMessageId <String>]`: The unique identifier of localizedNotificationMessage
-  - `[MacOSSoftwareUpdateAccountSummaryId <String>]`: key: id of macOSSoftwareUpdateAccountSummary
+  - `[MacOSSoftwareUpdateAccountSummaryId <String>]`: The unique identifier of macOSSoftwareUpdateAccountSummary
-  - `[MacOSSoftwareUpdateCategorySummaryId <String>]`: key: id of macOSSoftwareUpdateCategorySummary
+  - `[MacOSSoftwareUpdateCategorySummaryId <String>]`: The unique identifier of macOSSoftwareUpdateCategorySummary
-  - `[MacOSSoftwareUpdateStateSummaryId <String>]`: key: id of macOSSoftwareUpdateStateSummary
+  - `[MacOSSoftwareUpdateStateSummaryId <String>]`: The unique identifier of macOSSoftwareUpdateStateSummary
-  - `[MalwareStateForWindowsDeviceId <String>]`: key: id of malwareStateForWindowsDevice
+  - `[MalwareStateForWindowsDeviceId <String>]`: The unique identifier of malwareStateForWindowsDevice
-  - `[ManagedDeviceEncryptionStateId <String>]`: key: id of managedDeviceEncryptionState
+  - `[ManagedDeviceEncryptionStateId <String>]`: The unique identifier of managedDeviceEncryptionState
-  - `[ManagedDeviceId <String>]`: key: id of managedDevice
+  - `[ManagedDeviceId <String>]`: The unique identifier of managedDevice
-  - `[ManagedDeviceMobileAppConfigurationStateId <String>]`: key: id of managedDeviceMobileAppConfigurationState
+  - `[ManagedDeviceMobileAppConfigurationStateId <String>]`: The unique identifier of managedDeviceMobileAppConfigurationState
-  - `[MicrosoftTunnelConfigurationId <String>]`: key: id of microsoftTunnelConfiguration
+  - `[MicrosoftTunnelConfigurationId <String>]`: The unique identifier of microsoftTunnelConfiguration
-  - `[MicrosoftTunnelHealthThresholdId <String>]`: key: id of microsoftTunnelHealthThreshold
+  - `[MicrosoftTunnelHealthThresholdId <String>]`: The unique identifier of microsoftTunnelHealthThreshold
-  - `[MicrosoftTunnelServerId <String>]`: key: id of microsoftTunnelServer
+  - `[MicrosoftTunnelServerId <String>]`: The unique identifier of microsoftTunnelServer
-  - `[MicrosoftTunnelServerLogCollectionResponseId <String>]`: key: id of microsoftTunnelServerLogCollectionResponse
+  - `[MicrosoftTunnelServerLogCollectionResponseId <String>]`: The unique identifier of microsoftTunnelServerLogCollectionResponse
-  - `[MicrosoftTunnelSiteId <String>]`: key: id of microsoftTunnelSite
+  - `[MicrosoftTunnelSiteId <String>]`: The unique identifier of microsoftTunnelSite
-  - `[MobileAppTroubleshootingEventId <String>]`: key: id of mobileAppTroubleshootingEvent
+  - `[MobileAppTroubleshootingEventId <String>]`: The unique identifier of mobileAppTroubleshootingEvent
-  - `[NotificationMessageTemplateId <String>]`: key: id of notificationMessageTemplate
+  - `[NotificationMessageTemplateId <String>]`: The unique identifier of notificationMessageTemplate
-  - `[PolicyId <String>]`: key: policyId of deviceHealthScriptPolicyState
+  - `[PolicyId <String>]`: Property in multi-part unique identifier of deviceHealthScriptPolicyState
-  - `[RemoteActionAuditId <String>]`: key: id of remoteActionAudit
+  - `[RemoteActionAuditId <String>]`: The unique identifier of remoteActionAudit
-  - `[SecurityBaselineSettingStateId <String>]`: key: id of securityBaselineSettingState
+  - `[SecurityBaselineSettingStateId <String>]`: The unique identifier of securityBaselineSettingState
-  - `[SecurityBaselineStateId <String>]`: key: id of securityBaselineState
+  - `[SecurityBaselineStateId <String>]`: The unique identifier of securityBaselineState
-  - `[SettingStateDeviceSummaryId <String>]`: key: id of settingStateDeviceSummary
+  - `[SettingStateDeviceSummaryId <String>]`: The unique identifier of settingStateDeviceSummary
-  - `[UserExperienceAnalyticsAnomalyDeviceId <String>]`: key: id of userExperienceAnalyticsAnomalyDevice
+  - `[UserExperienceAnalyticsAnomalyDeviceId <String>]`: The unique identifier of userExperienceAnalyticsAnomalyDevice
-  - `[UserExperienceAnalyticsAnomalyId <String>]`: key: id of userExperienceAnalyticsAnomaly
+  - `[UserExperienceAnalyticsAnomalyId <String>]`: The unique identifier of userExperienceAnalyticsAnomaly
-  - `[UserExperienceAnalyticsAppHealthAppPerformanceByAppVersionDetailsId <String>]`: key: id of userExperienceAnalyticsAppHealthAppPerformanceByAppVersionDetails
+  - `[UserExperienceAnalyticsAppHealthAppPerformanceByAppVersionDetailsId <String>]`: The unique identifier of userExperienceAnalyticsAppHealthAppPerformanceByAppVersionDetails
-  - `[UserExperienceAnalyticsAppHealthAppPerformanceByAppVersionDeviceId <String>]`: key: id of userExperienceAnalyticsAppHealthAppPerformanceByAppVersionDeviceId
+  - `[UserExperienceAnalyticsAppHealthAppPerformanceByAppVersionDeviceId <String>]`: The unique identifier of userExperienceAnalyticsAppHealthAppPerformanceByAppVersionDeviceId
-  - `[UserExperienceAnalyticsAppHealthAppPerformanceByAppVersionId <String>]`: key: id of userExperienceAnalyticsAppHealthAppPerformanceByAppVersion
+  - `[UserExperienceAnalyticsAppHealthAppPerformanceByAppVersionId <String>]`: The unique identifier of userExperienceAnalyticsAppHealthAppPerformanceByAppVersion
-  - `[UserExperienceAnalyticsAppHealthAppPerformanceByOSVersionId <String>]`: key: id of userExperienceAnalyticsAppHealthAppPerformanceByOSVersion
+  - `[UserExperienceAnalyticsAppHealthAppPerformanceByOSVersionId <String>]`: The unique identifier of userExperienceAnalyticsAppHealthAppPerformanceByOSVersion
-  - `[UserExperienceAnalyticsAppHealthApplicationPerformanceId <String>]`: key: id of userExperienceAnalyticsAppHealthApplicationPerformance
+  - `[UserExperienceAnalyticsAppHealthApplicationPerformanceId <String>]`: The unique identifier of userExperienceAnalyticsAppHealthApplicationPerformance
-  - `[UserExperienceAnalyticsAppHealthDeviceModelPerformanceId <String>]`: key: id of userExperienceAnalyticsAppHealthDeviceModelPerformance
+  - `[UserExperienceAnalyticsAppHealthDeviceModelPerformanceId <String>]`: The unique identifier of userExperienceAnalyticsAppHealthDeviceModelPerformance
-  - `[UserExperienceAnalyticsAppHealthDevicePerformanceDetailsId <String>]`: key: id of userExperienceAnalyticsAppHealthDevicePerformanceDetails
+  - `[UserExperienceAnalyticsAppHealthDevicePerformanceDetailsId <String>]`: The unique identifier of userExperienceAnalyticsAppHealthDevicePerformanceDetails
-  - `[UserExperienceAnalyticsAppHealthDevicePerformanceId <String>]`: key: id of userExperienceAnalyticsAppHealthDevicePerformance
+  - `[UserExperienceAnalyticsAppHealthDevicePerformanceId <String>]`: The unique identifier of userExperienceAnalyticsAppHealthDevicePerformance
-  - `[UserExperienceAnalyticsAppHealthOSVersionPerformanceId <String>]`: key: id of userExperienceAnalyticsAppHealthOSVersionPerformance
+  - `[UserExperienceAnalyticsAppHealthOSVersionPerformanceId <String>]`: The unique identifier of userExperienceAnalyticsAppHealthOSVersionPerformance
-  - `[UserExperienceAnalyticsBaselineId <String>]`: key: id of userExperienceAnalyticsBaseline
+  - `[UserExperienceAnalyticsBaselineId <String>]`: The unique identifier of userExperienceAnalyticsBaseline
-  - `[UserExperienceAnalyticsBatteryHealthAppImpactId <String>]`: key: id of userExperienceAnalyticsBatteryHealthAppImpact
+  - `[UserExperienceAnalyticsBatteryHealthAppImpactId <String>]`: The unique identifier of userExperienceAnalyticsBatteryHealthAppImpact
-  - `[UserExperienceAnalyticsBatteryHealthDeviceAppImpactId <String>]`: key: id of userExperienceAnalyticsBatteryHealthDeviceAppImpact
+  - `[UserExperienceAnalyticsBatteryHealthDeviceAppImpactId <String>]`: The unique identifier of userExperienceAnalyticsBatteryHealthDeviceAppImpact
-  - `[UserExperienceAnalyticsBatteryHealthDevicePerformanceId <String>]`: key: id of userExperienceAnalyticsBatteryHealthDevicePerformance
+  - `[UserExperienceAnalyticsBatteryHealthDevicePerformanceId <String>]`: The unique identifier of userExperienceAnalyticsBatteryHealthDevicePerformance
-  - `[UserExperienceAnalyticsBatteryHealthDeviceRuntimeHistoryId <String>]`: key: id of userExperienceAnalyticsBatteryHealthDeviceRuntimeHistory
+  - `[UserExperienceAnalyticsBatteryHealthDeviceRuntimeHistoryId <String>]`: The unique identifier of userExperienceAnalyticsBatteryHealthDeviceRuntimeHistory
-  - `[UserExperienceAnalyticsBatteryHealthModelPerformanceId <String>]`: key: id of userExperienceAnalyticsBatteryHealthModelPerformance
+  - `[UserExperienceAnalyticsBatteryHealthModelPerformanceId <String>]`: The unique identifier of userExperienceAnalyticsBatteryHealthModelPerformance
-  - `[UserExperienceAnalyticsBatteryHealthOSPerformanceId <String>]`: key: id of userExperienceAnalyticsBatteryHealthOsPerformance
+  - `[UserExperienceAnalyticsBatteryHealthOSPerformanceId <String>]`: The unique identifier of userExperienceAnalyticsBatteryHealthOsPerformance
-  - `[UserExperienceAnalyticsCategoryId <String>]`: key: id of userExperienceAnalyticsCategory
+  - `[UserExperienceAnalyticsCategoryId <String>]`: The unique identifier of userExperienceAnalyticsCategory
-  - `[UserExperienceAnalyticsDevicePerformanceId <String>]`: key: id of userExperienceAnalyticsDevicePerformance
+  - `[UserExperienceAnalyticsDevicePerformanceId <String>]`: The unique identifier of userExperienceAnalyticsDevicePerformance
-  - `[UserExperienceAnalyticsDeviceScopeId <String>]`: key: id of userExperienceAnalyticsDeviceScope
+  - `[UserExperienceAnalyticsDeviceScopeId <String>]`: The unique identifier of userExperienceAnalyticsDeviceScope
-  - `[UserExperienceAnalyticsDeviceScoresId <String>]`: key: id of userExperienceAnalyticsDeviceScores
+  - `[UserExperienceAnalyticsDeviceScoresId <String>]`: The unique identifier of userExperienceAnalyticsDeviceScores
-  - `[UserExperienceAnalyticsDeviceStartupHistoryId <String>]`: key: id of userExperienceAnalyticsDeviceStartupHistory
+  - `[UserExperienceAnalyticsDeviceStartupHistoryId <String>]`: The unique identifier of userExperienceAnalyticsDeviceStartupHistory
-  - `[UserExperienceAnalyticsDeviceStartupProcessId <String>]`: key: id of userExperienceAnalyticsDeviceStartupProcess
+  - `[UserExperienceAnalyticsDeviceStartupProcessId <String>]`: The unique identifier of userExperienceAnalyticsDeviceStartupProcess
-  - `[UserExperienceAnalyticsDeviceStartupProcessPerformanceId <String>]`: key: id of userExperienceAnalyticsDeviceStartupProcessPerformance
+  - `[UserExperienceAnalyticsDeviceStartupProcessPerformanceId <String>]`: The unique identifier of userExperienceAnalyticsDeviceStartupProcessPerformance
-  - `[UserExperienceAnalyticsDeviceTimelineEventId <String>]`: key: id of userExperienceAnalyticsDeviceTimelineEvent
+  - `[UserExperienceAnalyticsDeviceTimelineEventId <String>]`: The unique identifier of userExperienceAnalyticsDeviceTimelineEvent
-  - `[UserExperienceAnalyticsDeviceWithoutCloudIdentityId <String>]`: key: id of userExperienceAnalyticsDeviceWithoutCloudIdentity
+  - `[UserExperienceAnalyticsDeviceWithoutCloudIdentityId <String>]`: The unique identifier of userExperienceAnalyticsDeviceWithoutCloudIdentity
-  - `[UserExperienceAnalyticsImpactingProcessId <String>]`: key: id of userExperienceAnalyticsImpactingProcess
+  - `[UserExperienceAnalyticsImpactingProcessId <String>]`: The unique identifier of userExperienceAnalyticsImpactingProcess
-  - `[UserExperienceAnalyticsMetricHistoryId <String>]`: key: id of userExperienceAnalyticsMetricHistory
+  - `[UserExperienceAnalyticsMetricHistoryId <String>]`: The unique identifier of userExperienceAnalyticsMetricHistory
-  - `[UserExperienceAnalyticsMetricId <String>]`: key: id of userExperienceAnalyticsMetric
+  - `[UserExperienceAnalyticsMetricId <String>]`: The unique identifier of userExperienceAnalyticsMetric
-  - `[UserExperienceAnalyticsModelScoresId <String>]`: key: id of userExperienceAnalyticsModelScores
+  - `[UserExperienceAnalyticsModelScoresId <String>]`: The unique identifier of userExperienceAnalyticsModelScores
-  - `[UserExperienceAnalyticsNotAutopilotReadyDeviceId <String>]`: key: id of userExperienceAnalyticsNotAutopilotReadyDevice
+  - `[UserExperienceAnalyticsNotAutopilotReadyDeviceId <String>]`: The unique identifier of userExperienceAnalyticsNotAutopilotReadyDevice
-  - `[UserExperienceAnalyticsRemoteConnectionId <String>]`: key: id of userExperienceAnalyticsRemoteConnection
+  - `[UserExperienceAnalyticsRemoteConnectionId <String>]`: The unique identifier of userExperienceAnalyticsRemoteConnection
-  - `[UserExperienceAnalyticsResourcePerformanceId <String>]`: key: id of userExperienceAnalyticsResourcePerformance
+  - `[UserExperienceAnalyticsResourcePerformanceId <String>]`: The unique identifier of userExperienceAnalyticsResourcePerformance
-  - `[UserExperienceAnalyticsScoreHistoryId <String>]`: key: id of userExperienceAnalyticsScoreHistory
+  - `[UserExperienceAnalyticsScoreHistoryId <String>]`: The unique identifier of userExperienceAnalyticsScoreHistory
-  - `[UserExperienceAnalyticsWorkFromAnywhereDeviceId <String>]`: key: id of userExperienceAnalyticsWorkFromAnywhereDevice
+  - `[UserExperienceAnalyticsWorkFromAnywhereDeviceId <String>]`: The unique identifier of userExperienceAnalyticsWorkFromAnywhereDevice
-  - `[UserExperienceAnalyticsWorkFromAnywhereMetricId <String>]`: key: id of userExperienceAnalyticsWorkFromAnywhereMetric
+  - `[UserExperienceAnalyticsWorkFromAnywhereMetricId <String>]`: The unique identifier of userExperienceAnalyticsWorkFromAnywhereMetric
-  - `[UserExperienceAnalyticsWorkFromAnywhereModelPerformanceId <String>]`: key: id of userExperienceAnalyticsWorkFromAnywhereModelPerformance
+  - `[UserExperienceAnalyticsWorkFromAnywhereModelPerformanceId <String>]`: The unique identifier of userExperienceAnalyticsWorkFromAnywhereModelPerformance
-  - `[WindowsDeviceMalwareStateId <String>]`: key: id of windowsDeviceMalwareState
+  - `[WindowsDeviceMalwareStateId <String>]`: The unique identifier of windowsDeviceMalwareState
-  - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: key: id of windowsInformationProtectionAppLearningSummary
+  - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
-  - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: key: id of windowsInformationProtectionNetworkLearningSummary
+  - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
-  - `[WindowsMalwareInformationId <String>]`: key: id of windowsMalwareInformation
+  - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation

 MANAGEDDEVICES <IMicrosoftGraphManagedDevice[]>: The devices that have the discovered application installed
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.